zhengwei0409/DailyTrivia3.0/README.md

 	last_checkin_date date
 );

-And remember to change the username to your database username as well as the password
+** And remember to change the username to your database username as well as the password in ConnectDatabase class
 Arhhh this section ruined my Christmas Holiday !!!